ozalpozqur/altogic-auth-vue3/README.md

 Altogic has an authentication service that integrates and implements well in JAMstack apps.
 It has a ready-to-use [Javascript client library](https://www.npmjs.com/package/altogic), and it supports many authentication providers such as email/password, phone number, magic link, and OAuth providers like Google, Facebook, Twitter, Github, etc.,

-In this tutorial, we will implement email/password authentication with React Native and take a look at how as a React Native developer, we build applications and integrate with Altogic Authentication.
+In this tutorial, we will implement email/password authentication with Vue 3 and take a look at how as a Vue 3 developer, we build applications and integrate with Altogic Authentication.

 After completion of this tutorial, you will learn the following: